-Rescue/Engine 1213 is a 1999/2017 refurbished Pierce Dash, with a 1500gpm top mount pump, 1,000 gallons of water, and class A and B foam systems.
-Rescue/Engine 1213 is an NFPA 1901 equipped structural fire engine and is also equipped with a full set of Amkus extrication tool, and Res-Q-Jack stabilization struts.
-Rescue/Engine 1213 is equipped also with a medical response bag and carries 4 firefighters.
+Rescue/Engine 1213 is a 1999/2017 refurbished Pierce Dash, with a 1500gpm top mount pump, 1,000 gallon poly booster tank, and class A and B foam systems.
+Rescue/Engine 1213 is an NFPA 1901 equipped structural fire engine also equipped with a full set of Amkus extrication tools, and Res-Q-Jack stabilization struts.
+Currently Stationed at our Grimes Drive Fire Station.

 Station 2, located at 8944 Grimes Dr, was constructed in 1998.
 This station is centrally located in Prairie Creek, and meets the ISO geographical standard for response within a 5 mile radius.
 Station 2 has three fire apparatus, and also houses the administration offices for the Beaver Lake Fire Department.
 While Beaver Lake Fire Department is On Call 24/7, our office hours are Monday-Friday 8am-6pm, and Saturday-Sunday 10am-6pm.
 Please feel free to stop by for a visit, see the emergency equipment you help to fund, and meet your firemen.

 Station 1, located at 16035 Cypress Lane, was constructed in 1979.
 This is our original station and meets the ISO geographical standard for response within a 5 mile radius.
 Station 1 had an addition made to the original structure in 2010 funded by donations from the community, and a grant from the state.
 This addition features a modern training classroom, kitchen facilities and a living area for future staffing.
 Station 1 currently has two fire apparatus located here, and also serves as our fueling point for our fleet.